kt4ngw/kt4ngw.github.io/_pages/about.md

 # Recent News

+- 01/2025: Our paper about client selection and bandwidth allocation for federated learning has been accepted by **IEEE TMC**.
+- 10/2024: I obtain a **class A** scholarship for postgraduate of Chongqing University.
 - 08/2024: I was honored to be asked to be a reviewer for IEEE Transactions on Cognitive Communications and Networking **(IEEE TCCN)**.
 - 07/2024: Our paper about cache allocation has been submitted to the **EAI 6GN** for review.
 - 05/2024: Our paper about client selection and bandwidth allocation for federated learning has been submitted to the **IEEE TMC** for review.